Quiz about Inflation, deflation and stagflation (Macroeconomics Concepts)

 (b) excess demand

-(b) excess cost
+(c) excess cost

-Question: Among the following, which is not a feature of inflation?
+Which is not a feature of inflation?

 (a) long term process